-We live in a social media obsessed time.
-Everyone is their own PR agent, and wanting to share the best of what is happening in their lives.
+We live in a social media-obsessed time.
+Everyone is their own PR agent, and want to share the best of what is happening in their lives.
 One place that is a mecca for social media tags/photos / and sharing is a wedding, but it’s important to understand etiquette both as the bride or groom and as a wedding guest.

 Here are Some Social Media Tips for the Wedding Day

 Do : share a hashtag you’ve created for your wedding with the guests.
 Put it on your invites, have a sign at the wedding, and friends and family will help you curate all the masses of iPhone photos that will be taken on your day so that they actually get to you vs being forgotten on your guest’s device a day or two later.

 Check that your hashtag isn’t being used already.
 You don’t want to flood another person’s wedding with your posts or loose where your images are in a host of others photos.
 There are sites out there that can generate a non-used hashtag for your use